Keio University

 Keio University alumni

-My mentor, literary critic Kazuya Fukuda, highly praised Seicho Matsumoto's "Saigo-satsu" and often had students at Keio University Shonan Fujisawa Campus (SFC) read it as a "model for a writer's debut work."
-It can be called a masterpiece that condenses the multilayered time surrounding the Saigo-satsu into a short story.
-Matsumoto wrote "Saigo-satsu" to earn living expenses for his family of eight amidst post-war inflation, winning a prize of 100,000 yen (worth nearly 4 million yen today) and making his debut as a writer.
+My mentor, the literary critic Kazuya Fukuda, highly praised Matsumoto Seicho's "Saigo-satsu" and often had students at Keio University Shonan Fujisawa Campus (SFC) read it as a "model for a writer's debut work."
+It can be called a masterpiece that condenses the multilayered time surrounding the Saigo-satsu (Saigo banknotes) into a short story.
+Seicho wrote "Saigo-satsu" to earn living expenses for his family of eight amidst post-war inflation, won a prize of 100,000 yen (worth nearly 4 million yen today), and emerged into the world as a writer.

-The first work by Seicho Matsumoto I read was "Points and Lines."
-It is one of Japan's leading "railway mysteries," centering on the "Asakaze" limited express, which would later lead the Blue Train boom.
-Among the sleeper trains bound for Kyushu, the "Asakaze" went to Hakata or Shimonoseki, while the "Sakura" went to my hometown of Nagasaki.
-Sleeper trains from Tokyo reach the Kanmon Straits around sunrise, and the corridors of the sleeping cars overflow with the "nostalgia" of people gazing at the scenery outside.
-My mentor Kazuya Fukuda's father had roots in Saga, as did his mentor Jun Eto.
-I am from Nagasaki, Seicho Matsumoto was from Kokura, and Yukichi Fukuzawa was from Nakatsu, so we all have ties to northern Kyushu.
+The first work by Matsumoto Seicho I read was "Points and Lines."
+It is one of Japan's leading "railway mysteries," centering on the limited express "Asakaze," which later led the blue train boom.
+Among the sleeper expresses bound for Kyushu, the "Asakaze" went to Hakata and Shimonoseki, while the "Sakura" went to my hometown, Nagasaki.
+Sleeper expresses departing from Tokyo reach the Kanmon Straits around sunrise, and the corridors of the sleeper cars overflow with the "nostalgia" of people gazing at the scenery outside the windows.
+My mentor Kazuya Fukuda's father had roots in Saga, and his mentor Jun Eto also had roots in Saga; I am from Nagasaki, Matsumoto Seicho was from Kokura, and Yukichi Fukuzawa was from Nakatsu, so we all have connections to northern Kyushu.

 Through the Heisei recession and the Reiwa COVID-19 pandemic, social disparities have widened.
-In the online world, emotions such as "envy" and "anger" rage, and looking at weekly magazines or TV talk shows, many "Seicho-esque incidents" still occur in modern Japan.
-In times like these, there is much to learn from Seicho Matsumoto, who explored the "depths of human karma" through a variety of works that condensed the full range of human emotions.
+In the online world, emotions such as "envy" and "anger" rage, and looking at weekly magazines or wide shows, many "Seicho-esque incidents" are occurring in modern Japan.
+In such an era, there is much to learn from Matsumoto Seicho, who approached the "depth of human karma" through a variety of works that condensed human joys and sorrows.
 I hope that through the 50 representative works featured in this book, you will feel the "vitality" of this writer who represents post-war Japan and Kyushu.

-"Matsumoto Seicho Revived: A Journey Through the Masterpieces of a National Writer"
+“Matsumoto Seicho is Reborn: A Journey Through the Masterpieces of a National Writer”

 Makoto Sakai